 What virtual recognition ideas do you recommend?

 At the end of the day, your main goal as a team lead is to use virtual rewards and recognition to inspire your remote working team to do their best, and empower them to recognize their wins and major milestones along the way.
-You can do this in a variety of ways and your employees will thank you for it!
+You can do this in a variety of ways using virtual employee appreciation ideas and your employees will thank you for it!

 No matter the challenge, your team members continue to show up day after day and execute awesome results.
 Let them know they're valued and appreciated by designing a custom employee appreciation gift box.
 Then download your free copy of our “Essential Employee Engagement Toolkit” to keep your progress rolling.